numediart/eeg_unicorn_basics/README.md

 ## BCI for Emotion Assessments

-blabla blab a BCI can be designed and described in the following blog post.
-The considered steps are :
+A BCI application aiming to assess emotional state during videos is also provided.
+The proposed application is inspired by tge works of Katsigiannis and Ramzan in [DREAMER](https://ieeexplore-ieee-org.ressources-electroniques.univ-lille.fr/document/7887697).
+The goal of the pipeline is to design a tools assessing emotion in real-time, the considered steps in the design of this tools are:

-1. a
+1. Design of a benchmark promoting several emotional state;
-2. b
-3. c
-4. d
+2. Recording of EEG signals with the designed benchmark;
+3. Analysis of EEG signals and creation of a box classifying them;
+4. Integration of the box in a real-time recording pipeline with a feedback in function of the according to the emotional state;
-5. e
+5. Let's Play! :wink:

-Katsigiannis and Ramzan in [DREAMER](https://ieeexplore-ieee-org.ressources-electroniques.univ-lille.fr/document/7887697).
-This last consisting to an EEG signals recorded during watching of video promoting specific emotion. [registration_pipeline](registration_pipeline.py) propose the whole pipeline for the dataset registration.

 ## Installation and Dependencies